CBD is found in numerous forms nowadays and used by many people around the world.

 THC and CBD are not to be confused.
 CBD is the active ingredient from cannabis that offers health benefits as opposed to a ‘high’.

 - Read more: THC vs CBD: Breaking Down The Differences.

-Although CBD products are not yet legal globally, the laws are changing as the active ingredients, and their benefits are being discovered.
+Although CBD products are not yet legal globally, the laws are changing as the active ingredients, and their properties for improving general wellbeing are researched further.

 It is best to keep an eye on the laws of the places you are travelling to and from.
 You can seek advice from an embassy or airport officials if you are unsure.